jarelllama/Scam-Blocklist/README.md

 ### Regarding other sources

-All sources used presently or in the past are credited here: [SOURCES.md](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md)
+All sources used presently or formerly are credited here: [SOURCES.md](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md)

 The domain retrieval process for all sources can be viewed in the repository's code.